 A flat piece of ¼” or ½” hardware cloth (heavy woven-wire mesh) that measures at least 24″ by 24″.

 - Center the wire mesh over the nest polish.
 If it is a Common Snapping Turtle nest, mark the center of the nest first and then smooth off the uneven surface to match the surrounding ground.
 Stake hardware cloth in place using at least three 5″ landscape “staples” along each of the four sides to help keep predators from digging up the nests.
-A downside to placing the wire directly on the ground is that it will need to be lifted off the ground an inch or so about 50-60 days after the nest was created.
+A downside to placing the wire directly on the ground is that it will need to be lifted off the ground an inch or so about 50 – 60 days after the nest was created.
 Simply pull up the wire and stakes one at a time to lift the wire off the ground so hatchlings will not be trapped under the wire.
-In many instances, vegetation will have grown up through the wire and will help maintain the gap you created when you first raised the wire off the ground.
+In many instances, vegetation will have grown up through the wire and will help maintain the gap you created when you raised the wire off the ground.
 If no or few plants are present, place a couple of sticks under the wire to maintain a gap of about an inch above the ground.
 It is helpful to mark your calendar to remind you to elevate the wire.
 Feel free to lightly sprinkle dead grass on top of the wire to help reduce visibility by humans, but be certain that the soil under the wire gets good sunlight.
 You can also paint the wire tan or green using a roller to make it less visible.
 This is especially important if the nest is in an area that receives a lot of human traffic.

-- Use a similarly sized piece of 1/4″ or 1/2 ” hardware cloth (as used in A. above) but nail or staple the edges of the wire to a 1×2 piece of wood (actual thickness is 3/4″ X 1.5″) along each edge of the wire.
+- Use a similarly sized piece of 1/4″ or 1/2 ” hardware cloth (as used above) but nail or staple the edges of the wire to a 1×2 piece of wood (actual thickness is 3/4″ X 1.5″) along each edge of the wire.
 Cedar wood is inexpensive and will last for years, as will the hardware cloth.
 Precut the 1×2 so that you have a 1.5″ gap in each corner of the wood frame.

 These corner gaps allow the hatchlings to easily exit the protection device, and once in place you do not need to do anything in the future except to look for a nest emergence hole under the wire.
 The incubation period is determined by soil temperatures and also varies somewhat by species.
-Most hatchlings emerge in 70-90 days, but some species may overwinter in the nest as hatchlings and emerge the following spring. usually in late April or early May and often during a warm spell, often just after a good rain.
+Most hatchlings emerge in 70 – 90 days, but some species may overwinter in the nest as hatchlings and emerge the following spring.
+Usually in late April or early May and often during a warm spell, often just after a good rain.